europeana/portal.js/src/serverless/README.md

 ## TODO

-1. Consider whether these really belong here in the portal.js repo, or elsewhere
+1. Consider renaming to something other than "serverless" as the scripts can be run elsewhere too, e.g. from CLI, on Jenkins, etc. Alternatives: "harvesters" / "services" / "mutations" / "data"